 2. RVs are Gas Devourers

 One of the significant expenditures that follow is gas.
 RVs are gas guzzlers.
-Class A motorhomes give your around 8 to 14 mpg, while class B or class C may offer 12 to 22 mpg.
+Class A motorhomes give you around 8 to 14 mpg, while classes B or C may offer 12 to 22 mpg.

-Camper trailers are relatively better in fuel efficiency, but they aren’t cheap either.
-Pulling a massive fifth wheel or a trailer reduces the tow truck’s fuel economy by 20 to 50%.
+Camper trailers are relatively better fuel efficient but aren’t cheap either.
+Pulling a massive fifth wheel or trailer reduces the tow truck’s fuel economy by 20% to 50%.

-Let’s try to get an idea if your recreational vehicle gives you ten mpg, a round trip of five hundred miles would cost you around $150 to $175 for gas only.
+Let’s try to get an idea: if your recreational vehicle gives you ten mpg, a round trip of five hundred miles would only cost you around $150 to $175 for gas.

-Imagine taking a 2000 miles trip across the country in your RV, and it’s no less than $500 to $600 for one way only.
-Making an asset is easy, maintaining it and the frills that come with it is often harder.
+Imagine taking a 2,000-mile trip across the country in your RV, and it’s no less than $500 to $600 for one way only.
+Making an asset is easy, but maintaining it and the frills that come with it are often more challenging.

 3. RV Accessories

-If investing in an RV tempts you, considering it to be an economical option.
+If investing in an RV tempts you, consider it an economical option.
 Think again.

 RV living is in no way frugal.
-If you live in a compact space, you cannot expect all the basic accessories included in their original shapes and sizes.
+If you live in a compact space, you cannot expect all the essential accessories in their original shapes and sizes.

-Thus, you must invest in accessories specific to RV living, for example, a tiny microwave, foldable accessories, stackable utensils, a washer, furniture to fit and sheets to fit the mattress, and much more.
+Thus, you must invest in RV living accessories, such as a tiny microwave, foldable accessories, stackable utensils, a washer, furniture to fit sheets to fit the mattress, and much more.

-Do you know, there are tissue papers specific to RV usage?
-As regular tissue rolls take a lot more time and effort to dissolve.
+Do you know there are tissue papers specific to RV usage?
+Regular tissue rolls take a lot more time and effort to dissolve.

-Other important things to consider are generators, accessories compatible with hookups like hoses, filters, connectors, cords, adapters, leveling blocks, etc.
+Other important things to consider are generators and accessories compatible with hookups, like hoses, filters, connectors, cords, adapters, leveling blocks, etc.

 4. RV Services

-Now that you end up buying an RV, there are several expenditures that no one told you about.
-For example, you have to pay for parking, hookups, and road assistance.
+Now that you buy an RV, there are several expenditures that no one told you about.
+For example, you must pay for parking, hookups, and road assistance.

-Some places offer free parking for RVs, but most of the time, there are no hookups available.
-To avail the hook up like electricity, water, sewage, and more, you can be a member of several RV clubs and book your slot at the campgrounds.
+Some places offer free parking for RVs, but usually, no hookups are available.
+To avail of hookups like electricity, water, sewage, and more, you can join several RV clubs and book your slot at the campgrounds.

-As for road assistance, you can buy subscriptions of several economic road assistance plans that offer numerous benefits such as unlimited towing facility, repair costs, etc.
+As for road assistance, you can buy subscriptions to several economic road assistance plans that offer numerous benefits such as unlimited towing facility, repair costs, etc.

-Do you know, in case of a breakdown, towing your recreational vehicle to the nearest facility may cost you up to $1000?
-Moreover, you can’t say if you can get any help in a secluded area, you chose to camp for peacefulness unless you have a backup plan in the form of a road assistance subscription.
+Do you know that towing your recreational vehicle to the nearest facility may cost you up to $1000 in case of a breakdown?
+Moreover, you can’t say if you can get any help in a secluded area; you choose to camp for peace unless you have a backup plan in the form of a road assistance subscription.

 5. Another Insurance Bill

 Investing in an RV requires another insurance bill.
-If you want to stay street legal, it’s the pill you must take.
-Get your motorhome insured, which means around $1000 to $2000 a year.
-The bigger and more expensive the recreational vehicle, the bigger the bill.
+If you want to stay street-legal, it’s the pill you must take.
+Get your motorhome insured, around $1000 to $2000 a year—the more extensive and expensive the recreational vehicle, the bigger the bill.

-Several factors affecting the rate may include your driving history, coverage of your personal belongings, roadside assistance, and lastly, your intended usage.
-Whether you want to use your RV for occasional trips or you, plan to switch to full-time RV living.
+Several factors affecting the rate may include your driving history, personal belongings coverage, roadside assistance, and your intended usage.
+Whether you want to use your RV for occasional trips or plan to switch to full-time RV living,

 6. Expensive Maintenance

 You need to maintain your RV regularly.
-Any place you live requires regular upkeep, so everything stays in shape and the right working condition.
-Now RV maintenance is not cheap.
+Any place you live requires regular upkeep so everything stays in shape and proper working condition.
+Now, RV maintenance is not cheap.

-After all your recreational vehicle is exposed to severe weather, the wear and tear caused by it and constant move on the road requires maintenance.
+After all, your recreational vehicle is exposed to severe weather, and the wear and tear caused by it and constant moving on the road requires maintenance.

-You encounter maintenance requirements with every vehicle you own, such as tire change, oil change, battery upkeep, keeping the brakes entirely operational, and much more.
+You encounter maintenance requirements with every vehicle you own, such as tire changes, oil changes, battery upkeep, keeping the brakes entirely operational, and much more.

-Then there are maintenance requirements specific to RVs.
-Such as broken generators, slide motors, awnings, windows, furniture or accessories, and much more.
-All of these are expensive
+Then, there are maintenance requirements specific to RVs.
+Such as broken generators, slide motors, awnings, windows, furniture or accessories, etc. All of these are expensive

 7. Depreciation Value

 It’s common knowledge that every vehicle you purchase depreciates.
 Well, RVs depreciate a lot.
 When you buy a recreational vehicle and hit the road, your motorhome loses 25 percent of its value.
-Furthermore, the expenses that follow, especially the first year of getting your brand new RV, are another.
+Furthermore, the following expenses are another, especially the first year of getting your brand new RV.

-The exciting part here is how your dealer may try to convince you, so you consider RV as a replacement for your house.
-Well, RVs do give a homey feel, but a house appreciates over time while RVs depreciate.
+The exciting part is how your dealer may try to convince you to consider an RV to replace your house.
+RVs give a homey feel, but a house appreciates over time while RVs depreciate.

-You can’t even expect to get half the basic price of what you paid in some cases, not to mention the additional accessories and customization expenditure.
+You can’t even expect to get half the introductory price of what you paid in some cases, not to mention the additional accessories and customization expenditure.

-You can think about investing in a used RV, as it is more preferable.
-This way, you get to pay almost half the price while several adjustments and fixtures are made by the previous owner to make it work.
+You can consider investing in a used RV, as it is preferable.
+This way, you pay almost half the price while the previous owner makes several adjustments and fixtures to make it work.

 8. Used Vehicles May Have Hidden Issues

 Everyone, including me, suggests you invest in a used motorhome as it is more affordable.
-But used RVs lead to another significant disadvantage as well.
+But using RVs leads to another significant disadvantage as well.

 There may be several underlying issues with the RV you are interested in, for instance: